The Christian Identity Movement is also known as Anglo-Israelism, Israel Identity.

 Doctrines: a theological system centered on a racist/anti-Semitic and white supremacy.
 It seems to use religious arguments to justify political agendas.

-Structure--The movement does not have a centralized organizational structure but has groups in most every Western nation.
+Structure - The movement does not have a centralized organizational structure but has groups in almost every Western nation.